 Logical edits also were used to sort each event into a specific category for the imputations.
-Events with complete expenditures were flagged as potential donors for the hot-deck imputations, while events with missing expenditure data were assigned to various recipient categories.
+Events with complete expenditures were flagged as potential donors for the predictive mean matching imputations, while events with missing expenditure data were assigned to various recipient categories.
 Each event with missing expenditure data was assigned to a recipient category based on the extent of its missing charge and expenditure data.
 For example, an event with a known total charge but no expenditure information was assigned to one category, while an event with a known total charge and partial expenditure information was assigned to a different category.
 Similarly, events without a known total charge and no or partial expenditure information were assigned to various recipient categories.

 The logical edits produced eight recipient categories in which all events had a common extent of missing data.
-Separate hot-deck imputations were performed on events in each recipient category.
-For hospital inpatient and emergency room events, the donor pool was restricted to events with complete expenditures from the MPC.
-Due to the low ratio of donors to recipients for hospital outpatient and office based events there were no donor pool restrictions.
+Separate predictive mean matching imputations were performed on events in each recipient category.
+For outpatient events, the donor pool was restricted to events with complete expenditures from the MPC.